 Do you offer interest free payment plans?

-Yes, we offer an interest free payment plan that can be spread over the length of your programme, and we’ve recently added payment plans that can be spread over anything up to 60 months with a competitive APR.
+Yes, we offer an interest free payment plan, and we’ve recently added payment plans that can be spread over anything up to 48 months with a competitive APR.

 How many venues do you have in the UK?

 DPG currently run workshops in 22 high quality venues throughout the UK from Aberdeen to Newcastle to London to Bristol.
 Our participants can attend workshops at any venue of your choice, and you have the flexibility to move between venues.
 Many people really like the increased networking opportunities that this affords them.